University of Northampton: Sports

-The Students' Union has 35 sports clubs and enters 24 teams in Wednesday BUCS Leagues each week, with the SU currently ranked 99th in the BUCS ranking.
+The Students' Union has 35 sports clubs and enters 24 teams in Wednesday BUCS Leagues each week.
 The Students' Union operate on a policy of free sports membership, meaning all teams are free to join with no membership fee and offers a wide variety of sports including rugby league (Gremlins RL), football, netball, basketball, hockey and lacrosse.
 They are also one of a select SUs to offer equestrian as a sports club for their students.
 Sports is overseen by the Sports Coordinator with an elected Sports Part-Time Officer acting as a representative for the voice of student sports.

 Since the start of the 2018–19 academic year, the Students' Union has contested a Varsity event against the University of Bedfordshire, with each institute taking it in turns to host the event each year.
 The SU also hosts an end of year Sports Awards event to recognise the achievement of all clubs, with awards including both performance based awards as well as charity and individual awards.

 Societies

-Approximately 60 student societies are affiliated to The University of Northampton Students’ Union.
-These range from special interest societies such as Doctor Who and Anime to faith-based societies such as the Christian Union and Hindu Society.
+Approximately 60 student societies are affiliated with The University of Northampton Students’ Union.
+These range from special interest societies such as eSports & Gaming, Anime, or Crochet, to faith-based societies such as the Christian Union and Hindu Society.

-NUMedia, the student-led, run and managed media society, was launched in September 2011 and is responsible for the NUNews newspaper, NURadio broadcasts and NUTube video productions.